Start page

 There are three main categories of lexical matches: elements borrowed from Ossetian into Balkar-Karachai, elements acquired from Balkar-Karachai into Ossetian, and elements adopted by those and others from the common local Japhetic substratum (KAMBOLOV T.T.
 2006: 277).

-Similarly, the Balkars and Karachais were pushed back to mountainous areas by the Kabardians and Circassians but the Kumyks continue to live in the plain, although at some time they too advanced to the valleys of Dagestan.
-This has been evidenced by the names of the Sulak and other rivers which have the Turkic component of Koisu.
-Having settled in close proximity with peoples of different origins, the Turks not only adopted the customs and lifestyle of the local population but also enriched the common cultural fund of the peoples of the Caucasus.
+Similarly, the Balkars and Karachais were pushed back to mountainous areas by the Kabardians and Circassians but the Kumyks continued to live in the plain, although at some time they too advanced to the valleys of Dagestan.
+This has been evidenced by the names of the Sulak and other rivers having the Turkic component of Koisu.
+Having settled near peoples of different origins, the Turks not only adopted the customs and lifestyle of the local population but also enriched the common cultural fund of the peoples of the Caucasus.
 For example, a wide custom of "milk brotherhood", based on the transfer for a time of a newborn child to another family originated from them.
-This custom is called emgek, emchek, but the same words can mean "milk-brother", "foster-brother".
+This custom is called emgek, emchek, but the same words can mean "milk-brother", or "foster brother".
 That the custom is of Turkic origin proves its name, which is based on the word that in the Turkic languages means "mother's breast" (Kum. ämcäk, Karach., Balk emček).

 That the Cumans, never were in Central Asia is confirmed by the study of the genetic structure of the population of the Western Caucasus: